 Fundhost Limited (ACN 092 517 087) as Responsible Entity of the Polen Capital Global Growth Fund provides services to the Fund in accordance with the Fund's Constitution.
-Transactions with the Responsible Entity have taken place on normal commercial terms and conditions.
+Transactions with the Responsible Entity have taken place at arm's length.